NCIEVS/evsrestapi-client-SDK/README.md

 A set of convenience scripts is provided in some of the example directories to help you run the example collections/tests and capture outputs quickly.
 These scripts are optional helpers and use the examples' local files and tooling.

+For Python-based helper scripts in this repository, the documentation assumes a `python3` command is available on your machine.

+- On macOS, install Python 3 and verify it with `python3 --version`.
+- On Windows, install Python 3 and make sure the install adds Python to `PATH` so `python3 --version` works in your terminal.

 - `postman-examples/postman.sh` — Runs the Postman collection via Newman.
 Example:
 	```bash
 	cd postman-examples